Power outages

 Electricity or Gas Emergencies For emergencies with immediate danger to life or property call the emergency number 000

 If you’re experiencing a power outage, you need to contact your energy distributor.
+With recent floods in NSW, you need to keep these numbers on hand to help avoid power outages.

 While you purchase your electricity or gas from an energy provider, your energy distributor is the one actually supplying electricity or gas to your address.
 Electricity and gas distributors are also in charge of maintaining, upgrading, and repairing the power lines and gas mains.